P.A.F. (pickup): Trademark dispute

-While P.A.F. pickups are closely associated with Gibson guitars, the brand never marketed them as such, as selling individual pickups did not become commonplace until DiMarzio pioneered the replacement pickup market in the 1970s.
+While P.A.F. pickups are closely associated with Gibson guitars, the brand never offered them for sale, as selling individual pickups did not become commonplace until DiMarzio pioneered the replacement pickup market in the 1970s.
 DiMarzio was granted the trademark for "PAF"—omitting the periods—in 1978, with the company claiming to have been the first to use the term in commerce in 1976, in reference to their "PAF"-branded pickups that sought to recreate the original P.A.F. sound.
 DiMarzio argued this use was legally distinct from Gibson's use of the original "patent applied for" stickers.
 In 2023, Gibson filed to cancel DiMarzio's PAF trademark, arguing that DiMarzio never had a right to the term "PAF" as it had no related patents and that widespread use of "PAF" had rendered it generic and un-trademarkable.
 DiMarzio has opposed Gibson's claims, arguing Gibson is time-barred from challenging DiMarzio's trademark and that Gibson had failed to make any allegations "related to the association in the public imagination between the [trade]marks at issue and DiMarzio."